kchinzei/dvarchiver/README.md

 | `--bug`                | Bug workaround.
 Try it when "Assertion cur_size >= size" |
 | `--simulate`           | Print generated ffmpeg command, no execution |
 |`-e ext`, `--ext ext`   | File extension for output (dv, mov, mp4 etc) |

+`--offset` applies to the rendered date/time and timecode stream.
+But it does not modify the original date/time in the video stream.
+It also does not modify the related EXIF data fields.

 ### Applying filters and encoders